Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Click the Clear button again.

-If you are using any other web browser, do the same for it as well.
+If you use any other web browser, do the same.
 Once the data is cleared, check if the Single sign-on feature is working.

 3. Contact the Administrator

-- If you don’t have the required credentials or even the preferences value to enable Single Sign-on feature on your PC, contact the office administrator.
+Contact the office administrator if you don’t have the required credentials or even the preferences value to enable the Single Sign-on feature on your PC.

-Single Sign-on in Windows is a handy feature that allows the users to access multiple applications without having to enter username and password for each app.
+The single sign-on in Windows is a handy feature that allows the users to access multiple applications without entering the username and password for each app.

-And if you encounter any issues, while using the service, these troubleshooting tips should help you resolve it.
+And if you encounter any issues while using the service, these troubleshooting tips should help you resolve them.